hipe/tmx/brazen/doc/issues/083-interpretations-to-and-expressions-of-an-ACS.md

       * nodes that have children have nothing but children, and nodes that have no children we've called a variety of things (e.g "field", "atom") but we'll call "leaf" for now.

+## towards an interpretation API - unmarshaling

+there exists a potentially limitless variety of ways that one component for one ACS can be interpreted from the potentially limitless variety of input "modalities". we will refer to the "thing" that does this interpretation as an "interpreter", but we will offer no rigorous specification for interpreters here.

+it's worth comparing a [#089] "mutation session" to an interpreter - it "feels like" the mutation session is acting as an interpretor for tenet 3 from there (thru which all compound components are presumably built in a normal world). (however, internally it is the particular component class itself that actually constructs a mutable component, before passing it off to a mutation session which interprets the input.)

+### :#note-JSON-A

+we do this by interating over the *whole* formal structure first, and then complaining about any remaining unparsed items second. rather, we *could* give the formal structure a hash-like inteface somehow, and then iterate over each element of the parsed JSON structure using this map - the different would be that for serialized structures that do not occupy every formal component, there would be less iteration. however, because we don't have that hash-like interface we are sticking with this.
 _